samus-io/tablab-steps/steps/IJAWfpJQqNVs8f3Lfi5iKCsPQkdrTlAYzRo/en/README.md

 ### Using Userinfo in URL

 * An example for this is ` http://domain.tbl@attacker.tbl/`.
 * The `@` symbol in URLs can be used for userinfo.
 Here, `http://domain.tbl@attacker.tbl/` appears to be a URL for `attacker.tbl` with `domain.tbl` as userinfo.
-The validation logic checks the URL and finds it starts with `http://domain.tbl`, so it assumes it’s safe and redirects to `attcker.tbl`.
+The validation logic checks the URL and finds it starts with `http://domain.tbl`, so it assumes it’s safe and redirects to `attacker.tbl`.

 ### Using Data URIs